keenwilson/cocktails-codejam/README.md

 For Coding & Cocktails 2018 CodeJam!, our team built our own `Angular Single Page Application` using `Angular CLI` that we have learned from Coding & Cocktails' October session -- Introduction to Single Page Applications (SPAs).

-Our team of four created a web that showcasing cocktail options for attendees to choose a drink.
+Our team of four created a single page app showcasing cocktail options for attendees to choose a drink.

 ---
 ## Technologies used